Other functions#

 This module contains various support/utility functions.

-types (list or tuple) – atomic types for neighbor shell
+types (Union[list, tuple]) – Atomic types for neighbor shell.

 This function can be used to extract parameters to create a ForceConstantPotential from a known set of force constants.
-The return values come from NumPy’s lstsq function.
+The return values come from NumPy’s lstsq function or from SciPy’s sparse lsqr function.
+Using

 fcs (